fission/docs.fission.io/docs/content/installation/advanced-setup.en.md

 **NOTE**: You have to set up resource requests/limits for router before creating HPA.

-The router is the entrypoint of all functions, that it accepts, verifies and redirects requests to correspond function pods.
+The router is the entry point of all functions.
+It accepts, verifies and redirects requests to corresponding function pods.
 As workload goes higher, router consumes more resources than idle state and users may experience higher latency.
 To prevent this, you have to `scale the replicas of router` based on your use case.
-However, in real world cases, the workload goes up and down in different time slot and it's not realistic to give a fixed replicas.
+However, in real world cases, the workload goes up and down in different time slot and it's not realistic to give a fixed number of replicas

 `Horizontal Pod Autoscaler` a.k.a `HPA` is the way for Kubernetes to scale the replicas of a deployment based on the overall resource utilization across pods.
 Once HPA created, Kubernetes will then scale